tobsirl/CompTIA-Linux-/README.md

 Superblock

 Contains metadata about the file system, such as the file system type, size, status, and information about other metadata structures.

+_dumpe2fs_

+Used to display the superblock and blocks group information for the file system.